raspberrypilearning/weather-station-guide/software-setup.md

   Expected result: `Database changed`

 If MySQL doesn't do anything when it should you've probably forgotten the final `;`.
-Just type it in when prompted and press `Enter`
+Just type it in when prompted and press **Enter**.

-## Create the table which will store the weather data
+### Create the table which will store the weather data

 Tips: